featbit/featbit/Development.md

 too.

 If you put a text in the UI, at the end of the developing work, you need to put its translations into the corresponding resource file.
-This work could be very tedius, we created a [library](https://github.com/featbit/angular-locales-generator) to faciliate the job, you need to run the command
+This work could be very tedious, we created a [library](https://github.com/featbit/angular-locales-generator) to facilitate the job, you need to run the command

 ```bash
 npm run i18n